 Should I bring cash to Curaçao?

-The answer is yes, it is smart to bring cash to Curaçao since a lot of small local vendors do not accept debit cards or credit cards.
-If you prefer to use your credit card, it is smart to have at least 50 guilders or 35 dollars per person in cash in your pocket.
+It is advisable to carry cash when visiting Curaçao, as many small local vendors may not accept debit or credit cards.
+If you opt to use your credit card, it’s prudent to have a minimum of 50 guilders or 35 dollars in cash per person readily available.

 How much money can I bring to Curaçao?